 The standard answer when people renting out their property on booking.com or Expedia or Airbnb when they search for the question of how to stop paying OTA commission and get direct bookings is “build your own website” and although that’s true (and we have a partner that builds websites – please contact us here) there are a ton of other things you can do.

-Here are our top 10 tips, which we’ve implemented all of and seen our profits increase by over 22%!
+Here are our top 10 tips, which we’ve implemented all of and have seen our profits increase by over 22%!

 These strategies work.
 In year 2 of our operation, we started implementing probably half of these strategies.
 Now we implement them all, and it has made a huge impact on bookings whilst still being able to charge a competitive price.
 This is a real win-win.
 So now I’ve given you a short summary, let me drill down into the detail and explain exactly why these strategies work: